k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 #### Setup

-In order to work with KMS you shall set its information in config.ini and accordingly generate a new Fabric master key.
-For information of what shall be configured and done for working with KMS, refer to [Fabric Master Key Integrated with KMS](/articles/99_fabric_infras/devops/10a_fabric_master_key_integrated_with_kms.md ).
+In order to work with KMS you should set its information in config.ini and accordingly generate a new Fabric master key.
+For information of what should be configured and done for working with KMS, refer to [Fabric Master Key Integrated with KMS](/articles/99_fabric_infras/devops/10a_fabric_master_key_integrated_with_kms.md ).

 #### Fabric Master Key Commands